EddieSCJ/electronic-clocking/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.edcleidson.eletronic-clocking' is invalid and this project uses 'com.edcleidson.eletronicclocking' instead.
+* The original package name 'com.edcleidson.eletronic-clocking' is invalid and this project uses 'com.edcleidson.electronicclocking' instead.

 # Getting Started